DMCApps/NavigationFragment/ReadMe.md

 ###In Progress
 - Code clean up into smaller managers to use Builder pattern more effectively

+###Next Release
+- Add method for showing the back button based on the stack position.
+- Add in ability to update the icon on the back button.
 - Need to protect against getFragmentAtIndex( < 0) by checking and returning null.
 - Expose the current stack size.
 - Change ActionBarManager to use the getSupportActionBar() method when setting the title.

-###Next Release
-- Add method for showing the back button based on the stack position.
-- Add in ability to update the icon on the back button.
+- Save the title in a variable and allow retrieval through getTitle()

 ###Future Implementation Notes
 - Passing a bundle in present and dismiss (add the bundle to the existing on under it's own key)